analyticsdatalab/climactic-food/README.md

 # climactic-food
-Analyzing the impact of climate change on global food supply
+Analyzing the impact of climate change on global food production

 ## Problem Definition

 ### Context

-(The idea is to give a context about the problem)
+TBD

 ### Problem / Question
-How countries that produce the same kind of food and have similar temperature-precipitation levels react with climate change?
+How countries that produce the same kind of food and have similar weather conditions (temperature-precipitation levels) react with climate change?